Assisted delivery with forceps

 - There may be bleeding inside the baby's head.
 This is more serious, but very rare.

 Most of these risks are not severe.
-When properly used, forceps and vacuum extractor rarely cause lasting problems.
+When properly used, forceps rarely cause lasting problems.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.